NOAA-EDAB/Rpath/README.md

 Files have been renamed to drop the version number and take advantage of this VCS

 Beta version notes:
+v0.0.0.917 - Fixed bug with adjust.fishing so one value can be applied over a range of sim.years

 v0.0.0.916 - Fixed bug with original scenario file and stanza files being overwritten by C code.